 - How to Half-Smile: Accept reality with your body.
-Relax (by letting go or by just tensing and then letting go) your face, neck and shoulder muscles and half-smile with your lips.
+Relax (by letting go or by just tensing and then letting go) your face, neck, and shoulder muscles, and half-smile with your lips.
 A tense smile is a grin (and might tell the brain you are hiding or masking).
 A half-smile is slightly up-turned lips with a relaxed face.
 Try to adopt a serene facial expression.
-Remember, you body communicates to your mind.
+Remember, your body communicates to your mind.

 - Half-Smile while at your Computer: Put a sign on your computer or desktop that reminds you to half-smile.
 Take hold of your breath for a minute or two.
 Then inhale and exhale for three gentle breaths while maintaining a half-smile.